-Gartner clients can read all of the artificial intelligence predictions in the full research report Predicts 2017: Artificial Intelligence.
+Gartner clients can read all of the artificial intelligence predictions in the full research report Predicts 2017: Artificial Intelligence by Whit Andrews.
 This research is part of the Gartner Special Report “Predicts 2017: Lead, Follow, or Get Out of the Way: A Gartner Trend Insight Report,” a collection of research that focuses on predictions that allow companies to plan strategically for both expected and unexpected change.

 What are the technology building blocks an enterprise needs to support digital business?
 This report details how CIOs and IT leaders...Read Free Research

 IT Spending Forecast, 3Q16 Update: Impacts of Brexit Not Limited to the U.K.